nagasudhirpulla/taming_python/blog/skills/oauth_intro.md

 ## OAuth 2.0 implementation
 ### OAuth 2.0 Server
 * [Keycloak](https://www.keycloak.org) is an open-source Identity and Access Management (IAM) solution by RedHat that can be used as an OAuth 2.0 server.
 It also provides a UI for managing users, clients and resources
 * Many providers like Okta also provide OAuth 2.0 services in the cloud
+* Frameworks like

 ### References
 * Terminology in OAuth 2.0 - https://identityserver4.readthedocs.io/en/latest/intro/terminology.html